-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$57,657, which primarily consisted of costs associated with general expenditures and constructing and maintaining certain capital improvements of the District.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$1,032,042, which primarily consisted of interest on long-term debt, cost of issuance and costs associated with general expenditures and constructing and maintaining certain capital improvements of the District.
 The costs of the District's activities were funded by developer contributions.